fhinson/divhacks/README.md

 The submission is done by creating a [new issue](https://github.com/JinjunXiong/divhacks/issues) within this DivHacks challenge's github repostiory.
 Name the title of the issue with your **team name**, and in the body of the issue, please include **name(s) of your team members** and the **link** to your project repository.

+A [sample submission issue](https://github.com/JinjunXiong/divhacks/issues/1) has been created for your reference.
+Please follow the same template.

 Please check out [Github Pages](https://pages.github.com/) for ways to create a simple webpage to promote your project.

 Some selected teams may be asked to make a presentation on their project findings as well.
 This will be decided after all submissions are done and before the final announcement of the winners.